THOMASELOVE/431-classes-2024/class17/README.md

 ## One Last Thing

-I'm not much of a Reddit guy, but [this is my favorite Reddit thread](https://www.reddit.com/r/askscience/comments/hrljbe/askscience_ama_series_we_are_statistics/), I think.
+I'm not someone who uses Reddit, but [this is my favorite Reddit thread](https://www.reddit.com/r/askscience/comments/hrljbe/askscience_ama_series_we_are_statistics/), I think.
 At least in a professional capacity.
+It's about data literacy.